jeet-patel313/idjot_ICO/README.md

 # IdjotICO - - An Ethereum-based Crowdfunding Platform

 ```
-This code defines a smart contract for an Initial Coin Offering (ICO) of a token named "IdjotICO" with the symbol "WIN".
-The contract is written in the Solidity programming language and is compatible with the Ethereum Virtual Machine (EVM).
-The contract implements the ERC20 token standard, which is a widely-used standard for creating tokens on the Ethereum network.
+This code defines a smart contract for an Initial Coin Offering (ICO) <br>
+of a token named "IdjotICO" with the symbol "WIN".
+The contract is written <br>
+in the Solidity programming language and is compatible with the  <br>
+Ethereum Virtual Machine (EVM).
+The contract implements the ERC20 token standard, <br>
+which is a widely-used standard for creating tokens on the Ethereum network. <br>

 The contract allows users to invest in the ICO by sending Ether to the contract.
 The investment amount must be between 0.05 and 5 Ether.
 The ICO has a hard cap of 8.22 million Ether, beyond which no more investments will be accepted.
 The ICO has a time limit of one week from the start of the sale.